Security Stuff

 Kerberos V5

-Kerberos 5 introduces pre-authentication which requires that requestors prove their identity by demonstrating the knowledge of the user's credentials before the KDC will issue a ticket for a particular principal.
+introduces pre-authentication which requires that requestors prove their identity by demonstrating the knowledge of the user's credentials before the KDC will issue a ticket for a particular principal.

 Implementation

-There are several types of pre-authentication defined by the Kerberos.
+There are defined by the Kerberos.

 However, only the encrypted timestamp (PA-ENC-TIMESTAMP) pre-authentication method is commonly implemented.